Bira/octopus-carnival/_posts/2022-11-29-barrowhaunts.md

 ## Final Impression

-I love these dudes, because they're a very specific group tied to a specific spot on the map.
+I love the Barrowhaunts, because they're a very specific group tied to a specific spot on the map.
 They have a history, and a concrete reason for doing what they do.
 This is the sort of entry you can write when you don't have to be as generic as possible.
-I also really like that they're a party of murderhobos, a kind of dark mirror held up to the party, saying "take care or you'll end up like them".
+I also really like that they're a party of murderhobos, a kind of dark mirror held up to the PCs, saying "take care or you'll end up like them".

 Mechanically they're all set up to work like a typical adventuring party.
 Each member models a specific PC class or role, and their teamwork will take up a very smilar form.
-Any fight against the actual PCs is going to happen in the Gray Downs, an area full of obscuring mist and hilly, boulder-strewn terrain.
-The Barrowhaunts have been there for centuries and are intimately familiar with it, and will definitely set up traps and ambushes when attacking intruders.
+Any fight against the PCs is going to happen in the Gray Downs, an area full of obscuring mist and hilly, boulder-strewn terrain.
+The Barrowhaunts have been there for centuries, are intimately familiar with it, and will definitely set up traps and ambushes when attacking intruders.

-[1]: {{ "/projects/tnv" | relative_url }}
+[1]: {{ "/projects/tnv/" | relative_url }}